-A Nicki’s Circle Tele-Support Group was added, in order to reach women throughout the State of Colorado, and Nicki’s Circle South was added at Sky Ridge Medical Center in Lone Tree, south of Denver.
+A Nicki’s Circle Tele-Support Group was added, to reach women throughout the State of Colorado, and Nicki’s Circle South was added at Sky Ridge Medical Center in Lone Tree, south of Denver.

 A survivor assistance program for women in treatment for ovarian cancer was developed with help from the breast cancer organization, Sense of Security.
 The COCA.Cares Financial Assistance Program was approved by the Board of Directors, and Susan Hess was hired as the Director of Programs.

-An “Ovarian Cancer Task Force (OCTF)” was assembled and hosted by COCA, in order to pull together the various ovarian cancer non-profit groups operating in the Denver area, including: The HERA Foundation, The Kathleen Bennett Foundation, the Cheryl Shackelford Foundation, and the Sue DiNapoli Foundaion.
+An “Ovarian Cancer Task Force (OCTF)” was assembled and hosted by COCA, to pull together the various ovarian cancer non-profit groups operating in the Denver area, including The HERA Foundation, The Kathleen Bennett Foundation, the Cheryl Shackelford Foundation, and the Sue DiNapoli Foundation.
 The OCTF became an official task force of the Colorado Cancer Coalition (CCC).